How to Season Cast Iron Without an Oven

 Once you’ve used your cast iron pan/skillet, make sure you clean it immediately after use if you can.
 You only need water to do this and don’t need any soap.
-The non-stick surface makes removing food easy, and even stubborn bits can be scrubbed or scraped off.
+The non-stick surface makes removing food easily, and even stubborn bits can be scrubbed or scraped off.

 Make sure that after washing it is completely dry and free from any moisture.
-Once it has air dried, give it another wipe to ensure it is absolutely dry before adding a light layer of oil and then storing it.
+Once it has air-dried, give it another wipe to ensure it is absolutely dry before adding a light layer of oil and then storing it.

 The oil layer must be enough to coat the surface and not pool on the cooking surface.